Noblis/INVSC-janice/docs/api/errors/enums.md

 ## JaniceError {: #JaniceError }

-Every function in the JanICE *C* API returns an error code when executed.
-In the case of successful application <code>JANICE_SUCCESS</code> is returned, otherwise a code indicating the specific issue is returned.
-The error codes are:
+The error codes defined in the JanICE *C* API

 Code | Description
 --- | ---